MuhammadHuzaifa21/GitHub-Crawler/README.md

 4. Store them into PostgreSQL.

 ## 🧠  How the 1,000 Limit is Solved
 GitHub’s GraphQL search query allows fetching only 1,000 results per search.
 To bypass this, the crawler splits the data by creation date (monthly).
-Each monthly range gives up to 1,000 results — around 100 months yield 100,000 repositories.
+Each monthly range gives up to 1,000 results, around 100 months yield 100,000 repositories.

 Example GraphQL query:
 ```